zimdevs/dev-awesome/README.md

 ![Zimbabwe Flag](https://cdn.britannica.com/33/4233-004-30998E1D/Flag-Zimbabwe.jpg)

-Being a developer in Zimbabwe is hard.
-It's lonely and most of your growth comes at the hands of stack overflow.
-Hopefully we can help!
+---

+This GitHub repository is a curated list of the best tools and libraries for coding in Zimbabwe.
+It is a community-driven project that aims to provide Zimbabwean developers with access to high-quality resources that can help them improve their coding skills and develop better software.

+The repository includes a variety of tools and libraries, including programming languages, frameworks, databases, code editors, and more.
+Each resource is listed with a brief description and a link to its official website or documentation.

+This list is continuously updated and maintained by the community, so developers can always find the latest and most relevant resources.
+It is a valuable resource for anyone looking to improve their coding skills or find new tools and libraries to work with in Zimbabwe.

+Overall, this GitHub repository is an excellent resource for Zimbabwean developers who want to stay up-to-date with the latest tools and libraries in the coding world

+---

-Want to know when a new entry is added?
+> Want to know when a new entry is added?
 Click `Watch` at the top of the page and `All Activity`.

+---

 ## Contents